Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 cat labs/shared/files-mango/etc/uci-defaults/99-enroll.sh.template

-# Lab 12 substitutes real secrets and rebuilds.
+# here.
+Lab 12 substitutes real secrets and rebuilds.

 cat labs/Makefile